michaelshirley1/door-manager/README.md

 A full-stack management platform for door companies.
 Manage jobs, quotes, customers, invoices, purchase orders, and product catalogues from a single internal dashboard.

+**Note: this version does not have any server access and all data is held in memory.
+A full version is avaliable on request**

 <div style="display: flex; gap: 16px; flex-wrap: wrap; align-items:flex-start;">
   <img src="https://github.com/user-attachments/assets/564edfb3-a3cb-4ccb-a4f5-ebd027ba0586"
        width="48%"